jreisinger/docs/data/notes/mngt/sre.md

 > Hope is not a strategy. -- SRE saying

-Two approaches to run a computing system: sysadmin, SRE.
+Two approaches to run (operate) a complex computing system: sysadmin, SRE.

 ## Sysadmin approach

 * traditional way
-* assemble existing SW components to produce a service
+* assemble and deploy SW components and then run them
-* run the service
+* running means sysadmins are responding to events and updates as they occur

 Advantages